William C. Eddy

 William Crawford Eddy (August 22, 1902 – September 15, 1989) was an American naval officer, submariner, engineer, television producer, educator, cartoonist, artist, inventor, entrepreneur, explorer and writer.

-Bill Eddy was born and raised in Saratoga Springs, New York, where his father was a successful businessman and four-term mayor.
+Bill Eddy was born and raised in Saratoga Springs, New York, where his father was a businessman and four-term mayor.
 He completed high school at the New York Military Academy, then received an appointment to the United States Naval Academy.
 With minimal hearing capability, he passed the physical examination by "reading lips," then kept this deficiency hidden throughout his years at the academy and during his initial military service.